 Finance and Efficiency

 Culture

 Is the paper confidential?

-🗌 Yes
+Yes

-No
+⊠ No

-Note: Upon request for the release of a paper deemed confidential, under Section 36 of the Freedom of Information Act 2000, parts or all of the paper will be considered for release.
+Note: Upon request for the release of a paper deemed confidential, under Section 3

+Freedom of Information Act 2000, parts or all of the paper will be considered for re- ease.